antzGames/ModelCacheTest/README.md

 What is it in the libGDX classes that is causing a 3-4x slowdown in both GWT and gdx-teavm?

-Note: Godot uses Emscripten to make web builds, and produces WASM (WebAssembly) code that performs on par as C++ code.
+Note: Godot uses Emscripten to make web builds, and produces WASM (WebAssembly) code that performs on par with compiled C++ code.

 If you are going to target the web, please do not use libGDX to make games.